Insights

 Quick verdict

-After more than a year testing Bark with my son's iPhone, I stopped recommending it for iPhone families who mainly need message monitoring and safety alerts.
+After more than a year of testing Bark with my son's iPhone, I stopped recommending it for iPhone families who mainly need message monitoring and safety alerts.

 In my testing, Bark did not reliably connect, produced too many low-quality alerts, and did not give me enough context to trust what it was flagging.